-Spiritual Direction is offered at the Center by people who are formally trained in spiritual direction with whom you may meet privately and confidentially on a regular basis during retreat and/or outside of retreat.
+Spiritual Direction is offered at St. Raphaela Center by people who are formally trained in spiritual direction with whom you may meet privately and confidentially on a regular basis during retreat and/or outside of retreat.
 You can meet our Spiritual Directors here.

 What is the process?

 Spiritual direction is not really about being “directed.”
 In spiritual direction, you reflect on the experiences of your daily life.
-Gradually as you contemplate, you may begin to recognize God’s tender and powerful presence in your life.
-You may come to realize how God fills every moment of every part of each day and is truly with you where you are.
-You discover that God has been waiting for you to look for this closer relationship.
+Gradually, as you contemplate, you may begin to recognize God’s tender and powerful presence in your life.
+You may come to realize how God fills every moment of each day and is truly with you wherever you are.